ShevchikUnsupportedProjects/TNTRun/README.md

 # TNTRun_reloaded

-This was forked from the original (now unsupported) TNTRun by Shevchik (for Minecraft pre-1.9) and has been improved and updated as new versions of Minecraft have been released, so that it supports all Minecraft versions from 1.8 through to 1.13.2.
+This was originally forked from the (now unsupported) TNTRun by Shevchik for Minecraft v1.9 and has been improved and updated as new versions of Minecraft have been released, so that it supports all Minecraft versions from 1.8 through to 1.13.2.

 However, as a result of the huge number of changes brought in by Mojang in Minecraft v1.13, begining with version 7.0 of TNTRun\_reloaded, the plugin will only run on Minecraft versions 1.13 and later.
 All future development work will be done on this version and not back-ported to the legacy version.